saurabh98s/go-services/README.md

 swagger generate spec -o ./swagger.yaml --scan-models

+Use the below command to the client folder(create one at the same level at data) `swagger generate client -f ../swagger.yaml -A micro-services`

 Once you have that run the server , windows will prompt you to add a firewall exception, click ok:

 `go run main.go`